 EU poultry meat producers have to comply with legislation on environmental protection, animal welfare and food safety.
 This legislation has increased the production costs of poultry meat.
 At the same time the EU is negotiating with other countries or groups of countries to liberalise trade in agricultural products.
 This report examines how lowering import levies impacts the competitiveness of the EU poultry industry.
-The results show that the offer price of broiler breast fillet in 2011 of some third countries was already below the average EU price.
+The results show that the offer price of broiler breast fillet in 2013 of some third countries was already below the average EU price.
 Despite the current import levy on breast fillet, these third countries can be competitive in the EU market.
 In a scenario with 50% lower import levies and no additional levy, Brazil, Argentina, the USA, Ukraine and Thailand have a lower offer price for breast fillet than the EU poultry meat industry.

-The results for the situation in 2011 are presented in Figure S.1 and Figure S.2.
+The results for the situation in 2013 are presented in Figure S.1 and Figure S.2.
 Figure S.1 lists all cost components for breast fillet in order to compare the EU average offer price of breast fillet to that of six selected non-EU countries.
 The figure clearly shows that import levies protect the EU from imports from the non-EU countries.
-However, even with the substantial import levies, the offer price of breast fillet from Brazil and Argentina is below the offer price of EU producers.
+However, even with the substantial import levies, the offer price of breast fillet from Brazil, Argentina and Ukraine is below the offer price of EU producers.
+Compared to the results of the 2011 comparison (van Horne, 2013) the difference in offer price of all third countries (except Russia) with the EU average did increase.
+This was a result a larger increase in feed prices in the EU countries and a lower exchange of the currency of the third countries to the euro.